Savage Pampas (1966 film)

 Savage Pampas is a 1966 American Western film directed by Hugo Fregonese and starring Robert Taylor, Ron Randell and Marc Lawrence.
 The film was a co-production between Argentina, Spain and the United States, and was a remake of the 1945 Argentine film of the same title which Fregonese had co-directed.
 The film's location shooting took place in Spain, a popular location for westerns during the era.
-The film's action is set in the Argentinian Pampas around the time of the Conquest of the Desert.
+The film's action is set in the Argentine Pampas around the time of the Conquest of the Desert.

 Plot

-Set during the 1870s, life is hard for soldiers on the outskirts of Argentinean control.
-The pragmatic Captain Martin struggles to retain control over a ragtag Argentinean Army, made up of largely conscripted criminals.
+Set during the 1870s, life is hard for soldiers on the outskirts of Argentine control.
+The pragmatic Captain Martin struggles to retain control over a ragtag Argentine Army, made up of largely conscripted criminals.
 Joined by Lt.
 Del Río, who just graduated from the newly created Military Institute of Buenos Aires, Cpt.
-Martin faces mass desertions due to soldiers refusing to serve without women at the garrisons.

-These desperate men slip off in the night to join the ranks of Padrón, a charismatic bandit who leads an army made up of indigenous fighters and army deserters.
-Padrón has a standing offer of a woman to every soldier who changes sides, and many men have taken notice.
-Loyalties are divided, until Cpt.
-Martin looks to turn the tables: by bringing women to his own men.
+Martin faces mass desertions due to soldiers refusing to serve at the garrisons for the multi-year military campaign without any women present.
+Some desperate troops slip off in the night to join the ranks of Padrón, a charismatic bandit who leads an army made up of indigenous fighters and army deserters.
+Padrón offers women to soldiers who changes sides, and many men have taken notice.
+Cpt.
+Martin looks to turn the tables: he gets approval for his new plan of bringing women the men of his garrison.